 Port Lockroy: Five Fun Facts

-Located off the Antarctic Peninsula’s coast, Port Lockroy is a natural harbor with two ship visits per day during summer, making it Antarctica’s single most visited site.
+Located off the Antarctic Peninsula’s coast, Port Lockroy is a natural harbour with two ship visits per day during summer, making it Antarctica’s single most visited site.

 Port Lockroy, is named after Étienne-Auguste-Édouard Lockroy, a French politician who funded the expedition that led to the site's discovery in 1904.
 For explorers and adventurers, exploring this iconic Antarctic destination is an unforgettable experience - here are five essential facts to spark your imagination

 1. Port Lockroy is part of the Palmer Archipelago.